trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 - Keybase user search tool.
 Use this to search for and send a secure message or file to anyone on Keybase.
 - Native Android support (Chrome and Firefox).
 Now no app is required to send encrypted messages or encrypt files on Android devices with OnlyKey.

+The Webcrypt 2.0 app will be available on Friday Oct 18th

 ### Challenge-Response

 OnlyKey is the first open source device to support this feature which was previously only supported by Yubikey.
 Challenge and response is a useful feature that is already supported by many apps.
 Now these apps can support OnlyKey as well as Yubikey.
 Applications that support this include: